Midlands Art Papers reframes the wild in new Wolverhampton exhibition

-Cabinet Member, Councillor Banger, Cabinet Member for the City of Wolverhampton said: “It is a great delight to see more of the city’s collection out on display, and support for the Wildlife theme Wolverhampton Art Gallery has over the summer for families.
+Councillor Harman Banger, Cabinet Member for the City of Wolverhampton, said: “It is a great delight to see more of the city’s collection out on display, and support for the Wildlife theme Wolverhampton Art Gallery has over the summer for families.

 “The partnership with the University of Birmingham allows visitors from across the West Midlands to understand how we relate to animals, the natural world and issues that affect the two.”